Carbon-Free Resource Integration Study

 Duke Energy is working to cut CO2 emissions by at least half (from 2005 levels) by 2030 and attain net-zero CO2 emissions by midcentury.
 As it integrates increasing amounts of renewable and distributed energy resources into its electric power systems, Duke Energy commissioned this study to understand the integration, reliability, and operational challenges and opportunities ahead.

 For Phase 1 of the study, NREL performed an analysis of the Carolinas' carbon-free resource integration capability.
 Phase 1 included the evaluation of 12 scenarios to examine the impact of increasing levels of solar photovoltaic (PV) generation on the total percentage of carbon-free generation.
 The study evaluated wind, storage, and PV penetration scenarios reaching as high as 80% of annual carbon-free energy.
 Although Phase 1 does not make specific recommendations, it does provide high-level information about potential future resource mixes.

 Phase 1 also investigated the potential challenges high levels of variable generation, particularly solar and wind, could pose to power system operations.
 This research is intended to help Duke Energy understand possible curtailment, ramping, and load-following requirements.

-Read the Carbon-Free Resource Integration Study final report.
+Read the Phase 1: Carbon-Free Resource Integration Study final report.